Expected Shortfall (ES)

 5Comparison: VaR says both are $10m risk.
 ES shows Fund B ($40m) is nearly 4x riskier than Fund A ($11m).

-Result: Expected Shortfall correctly identifies the hidden catastrophic risk in Fund B that VaR completely missed.
+Result: Expected Shortfall correctly identifies the hidden catastrophic risk in Fund B that VaR completely missed, revealing why Fund B requires significantly more capital to survive.

-While Expected Shortfall is a superior metric, it is not without challenges.
+While Expected Shortfall is a superior metric, it is not without significant practical challenges.
 The primary issue is "estimation error."
 Because ES focuses on the rarest events (the tail), there are inherently fewer data points to analyze.
-Calculating an accurate average from a small sample size is statistically difficult.
-If a model is calibrated using data from a calm market period, it will woefully underestimate the ES during a crash.
-Furthermore, ES is harder to "backtest" than VaR.
-With VaR, you can simply count how many times the loss exceeded the threshold (exceptions).
-With ES, you must verify if the *magnitude* of the losses matched the prediction, which is a more complex statistical test.
+Calculating an accurate average from a very small sample size is statistically difficult and prone to error.
+If a model is calibrated using data from a calm market period, it will woefully underestimate the ES during a real crash, a phenomenon known as "model risk."
+Furthermore, ES is much harder to "backtest" than VaR.
+With VaR, you can simply count how many times the actual loss exceeded the threshold (exceptions).
+If you expected 10 exceptions and got 50, your model is broken.
+With ES, you must verify if the magnitude of those losses matched the predicted average, which is a far more complex statistical test.
 Finally, ES is highly sensitive to the choice of lookback period.
-Including or excluding the 2008 financial crisis or the 2020 COVID crash in the dataset will radically change the result.
+Including or excluding a major event like the 2008 financial crisis or the 2020 COVID crash in the dataset will radically change the result, leading to potential instability in capital requirements for banks.

-DiversificationCorrectly reflects benefits of diversification (Sub-additive)Computationally more intensive to calculate
+DiversificationCorrectly reflects the benefits of diversification (Sub-additive property).Computationally more intensive, requiring significant IT infrastructure.

 FAQs